nathan-wheeler/IBM-Applied-Data-Science-Capstone/README.md

 # IBM-Applied-Data-Science-Capstone
-This Project contains code and presentations for IBM's applied data science capstone on Coursera
+This project contains code and presentations for IBM's applied data science capstone on Coursera